Deven1902/SolutionCHallenge23/README.md

 ## Installation
 A step by step list of commands that informs how to install this project.

-For Linux and OS X

-`npm install project-name --save`

 For Windows

 `git clone project-url`